Cookies on this website

 Helping Patients Navigate GP Access and triage

-As an outcome of our findings, we created a newvisual guideto help patients understand how to book an appointment and get the right kind of care from their GP practice.
+Based on our study findings, we created a newvisual guideto help patients understand how to book an appointment and get the right kind of care from their GP practice.
 It’s designed to make today’s often complex systems — especially those using triage or online requests — easier to follow.
+In line with the newly launched “You and Your General Practice” (YYGP) patient charter, our guide aims to support general practice teams to communicate mutual expectations between patients and the GP practice regarding appointment booking.

 Any GP practice in the UK can use this resource.
 It is ideal for practices that want toexplain their triage processclearly and consistently, whether that’s through their website, waiting room screens, or patient leaflets.